 Each year states have the opportunity to support vulnerable individuals by prioritizing the development of supportive housing – safe, stable, affordable units with access to wraparound services – as part of their Qualified Allocation Plan (QAP).
 While the Internal Revenue Service (IRS) requires that states prioritize the distribution of low-income housing tax credit (LIHTC) to some extent, states have the greater authority to establish other QAP selection criteria and determine the method by which supportive housing can be incentivized through the tax credit application process.

 CSH estimates that 1.125 million units of supportive housing are needed nationwide[i].
-Supportive housing is a proven method for increasing housing stability, and has been shown to decrease high utilization of emergency services and public systems, and improving long-term health and wellbeing for vulnerable individuals and families[ii].
+Supportive housing (very affordable housing linked to services) is a proven method for increasing housing stability, and has been shown to decrease high utilization of emergency services and public systems, and improving long-term health and wellbeing for vulnerable individuals and families[ii].
 It can also generate significant public cost savings over time leading to greater benefits not only for individuals, but for the community at-large[iii].
 Through further incentivizing supportive housing as part of the QAP, states can begin to address the supportive housing gap and leverage the QAP alongside broader state strategies for promoting thriving communities.

 |Category||Threshold Requirement||Credit Set-Aside||Scoring Incentive|